 5.3 MDA process

+This clause illustrates an example of MDA process scenario where the ML model and the management data analysis module are residing in the MDAS producer, other scenarios have not been addressed by the present document.

 The MDA may rely on ML technologies, which may need the consumer to be involved to optimize the accuracy of the MDA results.

 The MDA process in terms of the interaction with the consumer, when utilizing ML technologies, is described in the figure below.

-Figure 5.3-1: MDA process
+Figure 5.3-1: Example of MDA process

 There are two kinds of processes for MDA, the process for ML model training and the process for management data analysis.
 In the process for ML model training, the MDA producer, trains the ML model and provides the ML training report.
 The process for ML model training may also get the consumer involved, i.e., allowing the consumer to provide input for ML model training.
 The ML model training may be performed on an un-trained ML model or a trained ML model.
 In the process for management data analysis, the MDA producer analyses the data by the trained ML model, and provides the analytics report to the consumer.
+The MDAS consumer may validate the training report and analytics report and provide a report validation feedback to the MDAS producer.

+For each received report the MDAS consumer may provide a feedback towards the MDAS producer, which may be used to optimize ML model.

 Data classification: The data input to the MDA producer could be used for ML model training or for the actual management data analysis.
 The MDA producer classifies the input data and passes the classified data along to corresponding step for further processing.

 ML model training: The MDAS producer trains the ML model, i.e., to train the algorithm of the ML model to be able to provide the expected training output by analysis of the training input.
-The data for ML model training may be the training data (including the training input and the expected output) and/or the validation data provided by the consumer.
+The data for ML model training may be the training data (including the training input and the expected output) and/or the report validation feedback provided by the consumer.
 After the ML model training, the MDAS producer provides an ML model training report.

 Management data analysis: The trained ML model analyses the classified data and generates the management data analytics report(s).
 Analytics reports were presented in clause 5.1.

-Validation: The consumer may validate the output data provided by the MDAS producer.
-The output data to be validated may be the analytics report and/or the ML model training report as described above.
-The consumer may provide the validation data as feedback to the MDAS producer, and the MDAS producer will use the validation data for further ML model training As a result of validation, the consumer may also provide the training data and request the MDAS producer to train the ML model
+Report validation: The consumer may validate the report provided by the MDAS producer.
+The report to be validated may be the analytics report and/or the ML model training report as described above.
+The consumer may provide a feedback to the MDAS producer.

+As a result of validation, the consumer: (i) may also provide training data and request to train the ML model and/or (ii) provide feedback inidating the scope of inaccuracy, e.g. time, geographical area, etc.